kduborenko/icandb/README.md

 _ICanDB doesn't set a goal to be better than other databases.
 It isn't going to be most efficient DB in the world or have ideal code and documentation.
 It is a project where I can play with some technologies or learn some algorithms by implementing and applying it in "real" project._

+## Instructions

+To compile and start working with database you need to have installed JDK 8.

+### Build and verify

+    $ ./gradlew build

+### Run client shell with embedded in-memory db

+    $ ./gradlew client-shell:shell

+### Run network database service

+    $ ./gradlew app:execute

+### Run client shell and connect to remote database

+    $ ./gradlew client-shell:shell -Dconnect=net://<host>:8978/

+## Client shell

+Client shell is just a regular groovy shell with predefined set of objects and functions.

+_TBD: examples of usage_

 ## Roadmap

 I defined set of global goals to achieve and features to implement, but over time I can change it: